How to Become A Personal Injury Lawyer

 Serve with empathy first

-Injured callers rarely know legal jargon; they gauge trust by tone.
+Injured callers rarely know legal jargon; they gauge trust by tone, especially when talking to a personal injury lawyer for the first time.
 Use everyday words, listen for hidden worries (childcare, mortgage), and explain the next step before hanging up.

 Return calls fast

-A simple, “Still waiting on radiology records, will update tomorrow,” can calm nerves that ruin lawyer-client bonds elsewhere.
+Return calls quickly because poor communication is one of the reasons lawyers can drop your case or lose client trust.
+A simple “Still waiting on radiology records, will update tomorrow” can calm nerves that otherwise ruin lawyer-client bonds.

 Partner with healthcare providers